holoviz/panel/doc/explanation/api/examples/stocks_callbacks.md

 - [Declarative API](stocks_declarative)
 - [Reactive API](stocks_reactive)

 Other APIs in Panel are all reactive in some way, triggering actions whenever manipulating a widget causes a parameter to change, without users writing code to trigger callbacks explicitly.
 The callback based API on the other allows complete low-level control of precisely how the different components of the app are updated, but they can quickly become unmaintainable because the complexity increases dramatically as more callbacks are added.
-The approach works by defining callbacks using the ``.param.watch`` API that either update or replace the already rendered components when a watched parameter changes:
+The approach works by defining callbacks using the ``.param.watch`` API that either updates or replaces	 the already rendered components when a watched parameter changes:

 ```{pyodide}
 backend = pn.widgets.Select(name='Backend', options=plot_fns)